-Guns kill more than cars for the first time in 60 years
+For the first time in more than 60

 Over the same period, gun deaths rose, but by a considerably smaller amount.
 Gun homicide rates have fallen in recent years, but those gains have been offset by rising gun suicide rates.
 Today, suicides account for roughly two out of every three gun deaths.
 One way of illustrating the shift is to look at state-level data.
 In 2005, gun deaths outnumbered vehicle deaths in just two states, Alaska and Maryland, plus the District of Columbia.
 By 2014, gun deaths were greater in 21 states plus D.C.
 Medical ailments, such as cancer and heart attacks, kill considerably more people each year than either guns or automobiles.